Oofles/rsac21-ransom/LAB_FILES/creation.md

 1. Open the main.go file again with `sudo nano main.go`
 2. Cursor down to the main function which should be around line 110 and look like `func main() {`
 3. Enter a new line below this line, right above `var files []string`
-4. Above that varibale statement for files, make some space by pressing enter 3 times, then insert the follow code in that new line.
+4. Above that variable statement for files, make some space by pressing enter 3 times, then insert the follow code in that new line.
 > You have to type the follow do not copy paste or it will mess up the lines.

 ```